Western Women's Canadian Football League: History

 The WWCFL cancelled both the 2020 and 2021 seasons due to the COVID-19 pandemic, although some teams managed to organize exhibition games in 2021.
 This delayed celebrations of the league's 10th anniversary, which was marked in 2022 when the league returned to full play.
-The league did encounter struggles with stability after returning to play, and both Edmonton and Winnipeg paused operations ahead of the 2024 season.
-Coming out of the pandemic, the Valkyries established a second dynastic run of success, winning another four straight titles—including one prior to the pandemic in 2019—without losing a single game.
+The league encountered struggles with stability after returning to play, and both Edmonton and Winnipeg paused operations ahead of the 2024 season.
+Coming out of the pandemic, the Valkyries established a second dynastic run of success, winning another five consecutive titles—adding to one prior to the pandemic in 2019 for a total of six straight—without losing a single game.

 Rules, structure, and philosophy

 The WWCFL follows Football Canada's Canadian Amateur Rule Book for Tackle Football, drawing on the same rules as men's leagues.
 A 2014 study noted that this avoided the "ghettoization" of the women's league through stripping down the rules.
 The WWCFL has also consequently been able to draw upon support and resources from men's football.
 Founding Commissioner Tannis Wilson said, "It's an old boys club out there.
 You can’t let those guys push you around, but there is a lot of support for the women’s programs once people find out about us.
 They want their daughters to follow in dad’s footsteps.”

 The league is divided into two conferences that play four-game intra-conference regular seasons before a three-round playoff that culminates in the WWCFL title game.

 Early in its existence, the WWCFL was contrasted with the then-Lingerie Football League (LFL), which expanded into Canada in 2012, including teams in Saskatoon and Regina and plans for a team in Calgary.
 The LFL was frequently criticized for devaluing women's football, and the WWCFL offered an alternative focused fully on the sport.
 In 2012 Wilson said, "I'd say if you want to see real women play real football, come out and watch the WWCFL."

 The league operates as a non-profit organization with a decentralized and democratic power structure, with a league board of elected members that includes representatives of each team.

 Athletes in the WWCFL are unpaid and the league relies on extensive volunteer labour at the club and league level, along with fundraising.
 It has not been uncommon for league executives to play, manage, or coach clubs in the league.
 For example, Jaime Lammerding played for the Saskatoon Valkyries from 2011 to 2022 while also serving as league president, and WWCFL commissioner Shawn Walter took over as head coach of the Edmonton Storm in 2022.